clarkgrubb/data-tools/doc/csv-to-json.1.md

 Read a CSV file from standard input and write the corresponding JSON to standard output.

 Each row of the JSON output contains a serialized JSON object.
-The values of the object come from the corresponding row of the CSV file, and the header is used fo the keys.
+The values of the object come from the corresponding row of the CSV file; the header is used for the keys.

 # OPTIONS